 How much will 5G EE cost and what are the best deals?

-The most affordable monthly tariff on 5G EE is the Oppo Reno 5G with 10GB data - although there's a hefty upfront cost for the handset.
+The most affordable monthly tariff on 5G EE is the Oppo Reno 5G or the Samsung Galaxy A90 5G with 10GB data - although there's a £30 upfront cost for the handset (from EE directly).
 It's difficult to compare the prices of 5G directly with 4G because the hardware in the handsets is different, so you can't compare like for like.
 However, in SIM only deals you can compare, for example a 20GB 5G SIM will cost you £32, while a 20GB 4G SIM will cost you £20 - so there's a £12 premium.

 But, the 5G plans are Smart Plans.
 That means they also come with a number of benefits, which you can swap around.
 These benefits are bundled up as unlimited data for music, video, BT Sport app in HDR, roaming or gaming.
 Basically, whichever 5G plan you opt for, you'll be able to choose two of these bundles.

 That means, for example, you can take the 10GB tariff add on the music and video passes and you'll be able to stream as much Tidal music or Netflix as you want - those don't then count against your data limit.
 So, while 5G looks expensive, the contracts are geared towards giving you something for your money.

 You can find out all about the deals on offer on EE's website.